FeNatalia/ToDoList/README.md

 ### (2) Add New Task

 When you choose this option, you will be asked to fill in a task name, project name (that the task will be associated with), and due date.
 When all steps are done, the app will tell you that it is saved.
 And with command (5) you will be returned to the main menu.
+Here is an example of how the task can be created:

 ![Add Task Screenshot](https://github.com/FeNatalia/ToDoListProject/blob/main/screenshots/AddTaskScreenshot.png)